irs1318dev/Fauxbot/Robot Programming Guide.md

             Operation.ThingAction,
         }));
 ```
-The MacroOperationDescription requires arguments describing the user input device to use, the button that triggers the macro, a constructor for the task that should be used within the macro, and a list of the different operations that this macro uses.
+The MacroOperationDescription requires arguments describing the user input device to use, the button that triggers the macro, tge type of button to use (either ```Simple``` or ```Toggle```), a supplier for the task that should be used within the macro (```() -> new SomeTask()```), and a list of the different operations that this macro uses.

-#### Composing Tasks into Routines
+#### Composing Tasks together
 Tasks can be grouped together in interesting ways to describe more complex tasks.
 By having tasks happen in a certain order and sometimes simultaneously, you can end up with a routine that performs interesting things.
-Some particular tasks you can utilize include:
+To do this, you can utilize SequentialTask and ConcurrentTask.

 ##### SequentialTask.Sequence()
 Sequential task starts and completes each task in the order they are listed.